neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/js-forms.md

 });
 ```

-By calling `event.preventDefault()`, there won't be a GET request nor is the page reloaded on
+By calling `event.preventDefault()` the browser will not perform a GET request that would cause the
-submit.
+page to reload on submit.

 ---